mholling/nswtopo/sources/nsw/README.markdown

 Include the `nsw/reserves` layer to add boundaries and labels for NSW national parks, natures reserves, state conservation areas and state forests.

+## Trig Stations

+The `nsw/survey` layer adds symbols for trig stations which are found on various NSW summits. (n.b.
+The trig stations found on this layer are not always present on the ground!)

 ## Aerial Imagery

 High-resolution aerial imagery is also available from the NSW LPI department.
 Include it as follows: